-15 French Slang Words and Phrases You Need to Know [Language Tips]
+15 French Slang Phrases and Words You Need to Know [Language Tips]

-And if you want to start sounding like a French native, it's important to add some some popular slang phrases to your French learning.
+And if you want to start sounding like a French native, it’s important to focus on learning French slang phrases and add some popular slang phrases to your French learning.
 Thankfully, you don’t actually have to have an advanced level of French to learn new slang terms.

 1. Bouffer (to eat)

-The verb bouffer is the slang word used to replace the actual verb for ‘eating’ in French which is manger.
+The verb bouffer is one of the French verbs used as slang to replace the actual verb for ‘eating’ in French, which is manger.
 However, bouffer gives a sense of eating excessively or even greedily.
 This word is used a lot by young people and teenagers.

 Example: Je vais bouffer: I am going to eat.